Event Planning 101

 - Request the appropriate funding in advance of the event and submit the appropriate paperwork to Student Activities.

 The Campus Activities Coordinating Committee (CACC) is a weekly meeting for the planning of successful events.
 The meetings occur in the Sadove Conference Room (Sadove 112) every Tuesday at 12 p.m.
-Representatives of Student Activities, Event Calendar, Physical Plant, Audio/Visual, Event Staff, Campus Safety, and Bon Appétit attend to iron out any bumps in the planning of your events, including logistical details you may not have anticipated.
+Representatives of Student Activities, Event Calendar, Facilities Management, Audio/Visual, Event Staff, Campus Safety, and Bon Appétit attend to iron out any bumps in the planning of your events, including logistical details you may not have anticipated.
 Students do not need an appointment to attend a CACC Meeting.
 Organizations are encouraged to attend CACC meetings.

 Divide and Conquer

 - Delegate responsibilities to members of your organization.
 Meet as necessary to make sure tasks are finished.

 - Consult with your E-Board, advisor, or the Student Activities Office to be sure you've covered all your bases.

 - Publicity is an important part of planning successful events.

 - Consider email, social media, table fliers, Print Shop posters.
 You can draw posters too, using the paint and paper in the Sadove third floor Resource Room.

 - Be creative in your publicizing.
 Remember that people will not come to what they don't know is happening.

 After the Event